Tocopherol: Commercial versions

+They can also be divided into free tocophenol and ester (often acetate) forms.

-Synthetic all-racemic
+Synthetic all-racemic and d-α-tocopherol

 Synthetic vitamin E derived from petroleum products is manufactured as all-racemic α-tocopheryl acetate with a mixture of eight stereoisomers.
 In this mixture, one α-tocopherol molecule in eight molecules are in the form of RRR-α-tocopherol (12.5% of the total).